- Implementation: Enabling the management of planes

-- Validate the description window of the element.
+- Validate the element description window.

 - The planes are available for the element.
 If the display of planes is allowed in the editor, the digit 1 used to identify the first plane appears at the top right of element.

 Remark: To display the plane number in the editor, go to the "Display" pane, "Show (all controls)" group and check "Planes".